 "I'd like to thank Art Calkins (of St. Petersburg)," Davis said of the man who denied him the championship so many times in the past.
 "He came to me about a month ago and told me to just let Shane go and follow him.
 Back off and don't wreck.
 That's what I needed to do to win the championship."

 Davis will be back next year to shoot for a repeat.

-The closest contest still to be decided Saturday night was the Mini Stock championship.
+The closest contest to be decided Saturday night was the Mini Stock championship.

 Joey Catarelli of Pinellas Park led Tom Zimmerman of Largo by 27 points when the race started.
-Both finished third in their heat races, so there was no change before the final feature.
+Both finished third in their heat events, so there was no change before the final feature.

-Catarelli has been racing about 10 years, but has only had five or six full seasons, and this was his second in Mini Stocks.
-Next year, he'll be back at Sunshine, but he'd also like to run some of the big races at other tracks.
+Catarelli has been racing about 10 years, but has had only five or six full seasons, and this was his second in Mini Stocks.
+Next year, he'll be back at Sunshine, but he'd like to run some of the big races at other tracks.

-With the class championship already tucked away, Welch said, "Now, I'm going to go try to get a top five finish in the feature," as he returned to his car in the pits.
+With the class title tucked away, Welch said as he returned to his car in the pits, "now, I'm going to go try to get a top-five finish in the feature."

 The feature finish didn't happen because his transmission blew shortly after the green flag waved.

 Welch was one of the few drivers who raced in the old Street Stock class last year and agreed to convert his car to the revised rules for the 2001 season.